avoid scams

 Another day, another call.
 Suddenly, you get someone claiming to be a representative of your college telling you your tuition payment is late and you’ll be dropped from all classes unless you immediately pay over the phone.

 First of all, end the call as soon as possible.
-Then, contact your school’s financial aid office through a verified phone number from the institution’s official website to check whether the request is valid.
+Then, contact your school’s financial aid office with the verified phone number from the institution’s official website to check whether the request is valid.
 If it isn’t, report the incident.

 Phishing student loan scams